-In that moment, on the tail end of what I will officially deem “one of the hardest hikes I’ve ever done,” (Adventure in the Sierra Ancha) I mistakenly believed that if I was feeling the pain, everyone else must certainly be feeling it.
+In that moment, on the tail end of what I will officially deem “one of the hardest hikes I have ever done,” I mistakenly believed that if I were feeling the pain, everyone else must certainly be feeling it.
 So when our silent descent was broken by random banter about the following morning’s hike I just smiled and nodded diplomatically.

-Morning dawned bright and early; I laid with my sleeping bag up over my face for as long as possible, until I could hear that everyone was up except for me.
-I am not a morning person, so was a bit slow coming out of the bag entirely but once I got moving around I began to revive.
+Morning dawned bright and early.
+I lied with my sleeping bag up over my face for as long as possible, until I could hear that everyone was up except for me.
+I am not a morning person, so was a bit slow coming out of the bag entirely but once I got moving around, I began to revive.
 I was still quite confident that we’d probably putz around the campfire for a while before reaching a unanimous decision to break camp and head back home a little early.

 “That’s where we’re going, see up there at the base of the cliff?”

 “Huh?”
 I glanced at the guidebook, then back up at the large hill.
 John offered me the binoculars, and after scanning the hillside for a bit I found the cliff face and trained my view down to where it met the bare slope.
 Nestled inside what appeared to be a gash running down the rock face was a cliff dwelling, perfectly centered in the narrow opening.

 “Wow, that looks pretty far…” I trailed off as I realized how lame I sounded; it was obvious that the plan was to do it — and nobody else was complaining.

 “Well, the guidebook says it’s only a half-mile down to the creek, then another half-mile to where we hit Cooper Forks Canyon, and another half-mile up to the structure,” John assured.
 Alright, that didn’t sound too bad…really just a quick jaunt.